strobi-bunni/MyPythonPractice/README.md

 # MyPythonPractice

-Some Python scripts and craps
+Some Python scripts and craps.

+This repository was created for my Git practice.